 On the Intended Major page (Checklist Item 5 of 9), select LSM - Liberal Studies from the pulldown box.
 It's at the top of the list, out of alphabetical order.

-On the Additional Requirements page (Checklist Item 8 of 9), click on clicking here in the third line from the top, under Please complete the following, and upload your Goal Statement.
+On the Additional Requirements page (Checklist Item 8 of 9), under Please complete the following, click on clicking here at the end of the second line ("Other than your official transcripts, you may submit your application documents by clicking here"), and upload your Goal Statement.
 It will say Thank you for your submission!, but you haven't finished yet.
 Close that window and continue through to the end of the application procedure.

 - Email the Director at email@example.com to let him know that you've started the application process, so he can keep an eye out for your application, which he will not receive until Graduate Studies has received all the required materials (transcripts, letters of recommendation, Goal Statement) and forwarded them to him in one file.